Event table columns

 Hex string

-A unique identifier tied to the threading model.
-Procedures, will are single-threaded, will have a single span_id value.
+A unique identifier to the threading model.
+Procedures, which are single-threaded, will have a single span_id value.
 Functions, which may be executed by Snowflake on multiple threads (such as for multiple rows), may have multiple span_id values.

 b4c28078330873a2